balenaltd/handbook/Team-checklist.md

 Before anything else let's check that everything is in order and that there's no other action pending.
 Here's all the different stuff you have been doing today.
-Please check carefully that all's in place.
+Please check carefully that all are in place.

 * Signed the contracts
 * Obtained a @resin.io email account